 TERMS AND CONDITIONS

-The successful Tenderer (hereinafter called as the Contractor) with lowest rates of maximum items and also fulfilling other conditions/ requirements shall be required to execute a contract/ agreement on a non judicial stamp paper of Rs 100/- with the College.
+The successful bidder (hereinafter called as the Contractor) with lowest rates for maximum items and also fulfilling other conditions/ requirements shall be required to execute a contract on a non-judicial stamp paper of Rs 100/- with the College.

-The Performance Security, to be deposited by successful Bidder / Contractor only worth Rs.
-25,000.00 (Rupees twenty five thousand only), shall be kept with the College and it shall be refundable without interest upon termination/ completion of agreement.
-However, if during the agreement, the contractor withdraws his services and/ or fails to discharge his services according to terms & conditions of the agreement, the said security money shall be forfeited.
+The Ernest Money (in the form of Performance Security), to be deposited by successful Contractor/ bidder only worth Rs.
+25,000.00 (Rupees twenty five thousand only), shall be kept with the College and it shall be refundable without interest upon termination/ completion of contract.
+However, if during the contract, the contractor withdraws his services and/ or fails to discharge his services as per the terms & conditions of the contract, the said performance security money shall be forfeited.

-The successful Contractor shall pay the following sums to the College up to 10th of every month in the accounts office of the college.
+The successful Contractor shall pay the following sums to the College up to 10th of every month/quarter in the accounts office of the college.